AbigailMcbride8683524/mils/README.md

 Fixed critical bug in main module - update 44
 Fixed typo in documentation - v2.8.9
 Added new feature for better user experience
+Added new feature for better user experience - v7.8.6